 If you don’t have an online dating profile at all yet, we highly recommend you start by reading our how to write the perfect online dating profile guide first.
+And if you need a side of inspiration to go with your main course, ensure you’ve thumbed through our real dating profile examples.
 That guide will get you completely squared away with what needs to go in your profile.
 But, before you publish it, make sure you come back here and be sure that you aren’t making any of these online dating profile mistakes.

 If you’re serious about finding love and want to get the most responses and messages, pay attention today.
 We’re going to walk you through the 12 biggest and most common online dating profile mistakes that are killing your game and ending your chances to meet someone special before you even get started.

 Your headline is the first thing that anyone looking at your online dating profile is going to see.
 If it’s weak, chances are they’re not even going to take the time to read the rest of your profile.
 If it’s strong, you can hook them in and get them interested in finding out more about you.
 The guide we linked above in the intro is FANTASTIC for walking you through how to come up with an awesome headline.
 There are even some examples that you can take word for word or tweak a little bit to be perfect for you.

 Just make sure that you don’t gloss over the online dating profile headline.
 It’s a lot more important than you think even though it’s only one line.

 2. Not filling out your dating profile at all.